mp-se/stirplate/README.md

 ### Configuration

+Configuration is used to change the setup and is divided into 4 catagories, Device, Push, Blynk and Hardware.

 ![Configuration](img/config.png)

-Configuration is used to change the setup and is divided into 4 catagories, Device, Push, Blynk and Hardware.
+The settings that can be changed are the following;

+* Device name; this is the mDNS (network) name of the device.
+* Temperature format; select in which format the temperature value is displayed (Celcius or Farenheigt)
+* HTTP Push; URL for posting data (See section below on format details)
+* Push Interval; How often should the data be submitted (in seconds)
+* Blynk server; Name or IP of the local blynk server.
+If left empty the blynk cloud will be used.
+* Blynk server port; Port for the local blynk server, ignored if blynk cloud is used.
+* Blynk token; Token connected to the blynk application, if empty blynk will be disabled.
+* Temp sensor adjustment; If you feel that the tempsensor is not showing the correct temperature it's possible to enter a value that will adjust the presented temperature.
+* OTA base URL; OTA base url (use a local webserver since SSL is not used).
+See section below on more details.

 ## Build Configuration